 - Rigorous vs. Relaxed: Do you prefer a highly structured schedule with mandatory activities, or a more flexible approach with plenty of free time?

-- Spiritual vs. Secular: Some retreats are deeply rooted in specific spiritual traditions, while others are more focused on general well-being and personal development.
+- Spiritual vs. Secular: Some are deeply rooted in specific spiritual traditions, while others are more focused on general well-being and personal development.

 - Dietary Approach: Is there a specific dietary philosophy (vegan, raw, gluten-free, intermittent fasting) that appeals to you or that you need to accommodate?

-Actionable Tip: Explore the retreat’s website, read testimonials, and if possible, speak to a representative to get a sense of their core values and daily structure.
+Actionable Tip: Explore the website, read testimonials, and if possible, speak to a representative to get a sense of their core values and daily structure.

 7. Reviews and Reputation